apache/hive-site/content/community/meetings/contributorminutes20111205.md

 Attendees: <http://www.meetup.com/Hive-Contributors-Group/events/41150912/>

-John gave a demo of the Phabricator instance at <http://reviews.facebook.net>, and proposed that we push through moving all code review over from Review Board to Phabricator (<https://cwiki.apache.org/confluence/display/Hive/PhabricatorCodeReview>).
+John gave a demo of the Phabricator instance at <http://reviews.facebook.net>, and proposed that we push through moving all code review over from Review Board to Phabricator.
 There were no objections.

 Marek gave an overview of the new parallel test framework (<https://issues.apache.org/jira/browse/HIVE-1487>); he'll publish a wiki page explaining how to use it once it gets committed.